juniorrojas/ff-net/demo/README.md

 # demo

-Install dependencies and watch source for development
+Install dependencies and watch source for development.

 ```
 npm ci
 npm run watch
 ```

-Open `build.out/index.html`
+Run an HTTP server serving files from `build.out` to preview the build.

-Build and publish to `gh-pages`
+Build and publish to `gh-pages`.

 ```
 npm run build